 To be diagnosed with the condition, your doctor looks for at least two of the following:

-- Menstrual abnormality.
+- Irregular periods.
 This is the most common characteristic.
-Examples of menstrual abnormality include menstrual intervals longer than 35 days; fewer than eight menstrual cycles a year; failure to menstruate for four months or longer; and prolonged periods that may be scant or heavy.
+Examples include menstrual intervals longer than 35 days; fewer than eight menstrual cycles a year; failure to menstruate for four months or longer; and prolonged periods that may be scant or heavy.

 When to see a doctor

 See your doctor if you have concerns about your menstrual periods, if you're experiencing infertility or if you have signs of androgen excess such as acne and male-pattern hair growth.

 - Hoffman BL, et al. Williams Gynecology.
 2nd ed.
 New York, N.Y.: The McGraw-Hill Companies; 2012. http://accessmedicine.com/resourceTOC.aspx?resourceID=768.
 Accessed June 2, 2014.